soupday/soupday.github.io/cc3_unity_tools/_sources/usage.rst.txt

    * - |anim|
      - |animtxt|

-This will also create a default animator controller.
+This will also create a default animator controller

 |